hero media

 It may be the soothing sound of the rain falling on the rammed-earth cellar door as Gerry takes us through his wines, the comforting taste of freshly-made baked cheesecake (which is the best I’ve ever tasted!), or maybe it’s the sense that everyone seems to know each other here, but there is something about a visit to Rosby’s that makes you instantly feel part of the family.

-Rosby’s is renowned for their cabernet sauvignon and shiraz – we buy bottles of both to take home as Gerry’s commitment to low-impact farming means they are only sold out of his cellar door.
-They also produce riesling, chardonnay and sangiovese, as well as a lovely rose.
+Rosby’s is renowned for its cabernet sauvignon and shiraz.
+We buy bottles of both to take home, as Gerry’s commitment to low-impact farming means they are only sold out of his cellar door.
+They also produce riesling, chardonnay and sangiovese, as well as a lovely rosé.
 Definitely add this winery to your list and do make time for a romantic stroll around the gardens to admire the impressive sculptures if the weather permits.

 Dinner at Roth’s Wine Bar